fitchtech/azure-devops/README.md

 [ feat, fix ] ( steps, presets, docs, assets, ci, cd, cicd ) : description

-- feat(steps): new template for tasks
+- feat(steps): a new template for tasks
 - feat(steps): added steps and params
 - fix(steps): syntax error in expression
 - fix(steps): updated parameter default
 - feat(preset): added parameters and jobs for templates
-- feat(preset): created new template for stages and jobs
+- feat(preset): created a new template for stages and jobs
 - fix(preset): corrected syntax error for expression
 - feat(assets): new dockerfile for docker build tasks
 - feat(assets): new kubernetes manifests for deployment jobs